wvh-pups/cpputils/README.txt

 An alternative to the C++ STL, highly based of the Outsourced Utils library.

+Designed exclusively for me, but can be used by anyone.

 Compilation guide:

 This is a dependency-free (except some headers included with every compiler) library, compiled to dynamic library (DLL).